Tackle Football Frequently Asked Questions (FAQ’s)

 Q. Where and when is the combine for Broken Arrow?

-A. Combine practices will be held July TBD @ the Neinhuis football fields located off Lynn Lane between 51st and 61st streets.
+A. Combine will be held July 16th @ the Neinhuis football fields located off Lynn Lane between 51st and 61st streets.
 Times are currently tentative per grade, but are scheduled from 6pm to 8pm.